rtmigo/dmk_py/README.md

    salted (1) codename.

 3) **ChaCha20** encrypts the block data using the private key (2) and a newly generated 96-bit **nonce**.
+We use a new nonce for each block.

-4) **CRC-32** checksum verify the integrity of the decoded data.
+4) **CRC-32** checksum verify the integrity of the decrypted block data.
 This checksum is located inside the encrypted stream.
-If the data in the blocks is the same, it will not be noticeable from the outside due to different nonce (3) values.
+If the data in the blocks is the same, it will not be noticeable from the outside due to different nonce ( 3) values.

    This verification occurs when we have already double-checked the correctness